alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 4. Gives voice to the person who has been harmed.
 5. Engages in collaborative problem solving.
 6. Empowers change and growth for all involved.
-7. Enhances responsibility for actions and attitudes of all involved
+7. Enhances responsibility for actions and attitudes of all involved.

 The goals of these restorative practices are that Open Research Community Building Team would create a safe, friendly and enjoyable space for collaboration and support.